juei-dev/adsbmonitor/README.md

 Oct 30, 2021: Rewrote part of the table code & bug fixes.
 Added a feature which allows filter/limit infomation on the alti-bar and aircraft table to the visible on the map only

-Oct 31, 2021: Added feature: support for supplementary / secondary receiver.
+Oct 31, 2021: Added features:
+  - support for supplementary / secondary receiver.
 If primary receiver lacks some information, the supplementary receiver data is used if available.
 Also applies to the position.
-Additionally, the stats of the supplementary receiver are displayed.
-And added total row to stats for number of aircrafts, aircrafts with position, max. distance at the time and max. distance of the session (resets on refresh).
+  - the stats of the supplementary receiver are displayed
+  - total row to stats for number of aircrafts, aircrafts with position, max. distance at the time and max. distance of the session (resets on refresh)
+  - secondary receiver red circle and ac seen older than 1 min with red overstrike

 ---
 Feel free to use or modify this to your own needs - there's no guarantee that this would be updated over the time ;-)